yiisoft/yii-dev-tool/README.md

     cd yii-dev-tool
     ./yii-dev install

-The above command will install all Yii 3 packages and run `composer install` in them.
+The above command will clone all Yii 3 packages and run `composer install` in them.
 You may select packages by providing a second argument:

-    ./yii-dev install yiisoft/core
-    ./yii-dev install yiisoft/db
+    ./yii-dev install di,rbac,db-mysql,view
     ...

 > Tip: You can speed up Composer significantly by installing [prestissimo](https://github.com/hirak/prestissimo) plugin